Skip to content

 Don’s version

 Don’s version contains some 2D puzzles, many 3D puzzles, and some interesting 4D puzzles.
 It also has a menu for 5D and 6D puzzles, however they don’t work when you select them.
-Don’s version can be downloaded from its GitHub here.
+Don’s version can be downloaded directly from his GitHub release.

 Troubleshooting